psychemedia/island-tales-book-one/11-elder-puckaster.md

 A round puff-ball.
 For John's sitting."

+$\pagebreak$

 Presently a warm air came up from the sea, and the circle round which they had been dancing, was dotted all along with little round white spots.
 These kept growing larger and larger.
 John Kann could plainly perceive that they were young mushrooms coming up.
 They grew, and they grew, and they grew.
 It was quite surprising to see how fast they rose out of the earth.
 Presently they began to spread out their table-shaped tops, and gradually displayed their slender stalks.
 While all this was going on round the ring a large catsup mushroom and a puff-ball were gradually swelling themselves out side by side in the middle.

 John Kann observed all this with astonishment, and his curiosity was still more excited at the puff-ball, which was diligently puffing itself out.

 "What's the puff-ball for?" said John Kann.
-"Why mayn't I sit upon a mushroom, like the rest of you ?"
+"Why mayn't I sit upon a mushroom, like the rest of you?"

 To which question he received for answer, —